How Many Solar Panels Do You Actually Need?

 Step 2: Account for eastern Washington sun hours

 Oroville and the Okanogan Valley average about 5-6 peak sun hours per day in summer, dropping to 3-4 in winter.
 For a year-round system, plan around 4 peak sun hours.
+Eastern Washington gets far more usable sun than its reputation suggests — here's the data.

 Step 3: Do the math